 Start with reviews.
 Just don’t stop with reviews.

 A company may have dozens of 5-star reviews yet be unable to service your firm.
-Some IT companies are specialized while others may lack critical experience in your industry.
+Some IT companies are specialized, while others may lack the necessary experience in your industry.
 We’ve compiled a list of IT-specific questions for you.
 These aren’t questions you will get answers to out of a Google review.
 Some of them may not apply to your situation, but most will.
-You should be familiar with these before making a decision on a provider.
+You should be familiar with these before deciding on a provider.

 Experience in our industry

 Some newer IT startups will try to use their “new company vibe” to entice clients.
-But think about the complexities of your industry.
+However, think about the complexities of your industry.

 - What is your experience?